didfet/logstash-forwarder-java/README.md

 Or download the maven project and run maven package.
 Then you can install one of the archives located in the target directory.

+## How to run it ?

+Just run this command :

+    java -jar logstash-forwarder-java-X.Y.Z.jar -config /path/to/config/file.json

 ## Differences with logstash-forwarder

 ### Configuration